kjappelbaum/mofdscribe/docs/source/featurizers/bu_centered/rdkit_derived.rst

 RDKit-derived features
 ========================

-Via the :py:obj:`~mofdscribe.sbu.rdkitadaptor.RDKitAdaptor` class you can wrap any featurizer that works on RDKit molecules into a featurizer that operates on SBUS.
+Via the :py:obj:`~mofdscribe.bu.rdkitadaptor.RDKitAdaptor` class you can wrap any featurizer that works on RDKit molecules into a featurizer that operates on BUS.
 As an example, see how some of the featurizers below are implemented.

 .. code-block:: python